Terms and Conditions

 4.1 Delivery times are not fatal.
-Exceeding the specified delivery time does not entitle the customer to compensation, dissolution of the agreement, or suspension of any obligation arising for the customer from the agreement.
-If the specified delivery time is exceeded, the customer is entitled to set a new, reasonable term for delivery by means of a written reminder, in which a reasonable term will never be shorter than 21 days.
+Exceeding the specified delivery time does not entitle the customer to compensation, dissolution of the agreement or suspension of any obligation arising for the customer from the agreement.
+If the specified delivery time is exceeded, the customer is entitled to set a reasonable further term for delivery by means of a written reminder, which reasonable term will never be shorter than 21 days.
 Fynch is always entitled to deliver after the expiry of the specified delivery time.

-5.1 The goods to be delivered to the customer related to the agreement are for the account and risk of the customer from delivery onwards.
+5.1 The goods to be delivered to the customer in connection with the agreement are for the account and risk of the customer from delivery.

 5.2 Fynch is authorized to deliver in parts, whereby each partial delivery is regarded as an independent delivery.

-5.3 Unless expressly agreed otherwise, the goods will be shipped at the buyer’s expense and risk, even if the transport is by or on behalf of Fynch.
+5.3 Unless expressly agreed otherwise, the goods will be dispatched at the expense and risk of the customer, even if the transport takes place by or on behalf of Fynch.

-6.1 All payments to Fynch must be made within the term stated on the invoice or, whenever there is no term stated on the invoice, within 30 days of the invoice date, without discount or set-off, unless a different agreement has been made in writing.
+6.1 All payments to Fynch must be made within the term stated on the invoice or, failing this, within 30 days of the invoice date, without discount or set-off, unless a different agreement has been made in writing.

 6.3 The customer is in default, without prior notice of default being required if:

-6.4 The term stated for payment has expired.
+6.4 The term indicated for payment has expired.

-6.6 If the customer is in default with any payment to Fynch, all claims of Fynch against the customer are immediately due without further notice of default.
+6.6 If the customer is in default with any payment to Fynch, all claims of Fynch against the customer are immediately due and payable without further notice of default.

-6.7 With effect from the day on which the customer is in default, the customer owes interest of 1.5% per month on the amount owed to Fynch, whereby a part of a month is counted as a full month.
-In the event of non-compliance, late or incomplete fulfillment of obligations by the customer, the customer is obliged to reimburse Fynch for all costs that Fynch must incur to collect the outstanding amounts, including invoices from lawyers and solicitors, both in and extrajudicial, whereby the extrajudicial costs are calculated according to the collection rate of the Dutch Bar Association with a minimum of € 125.
+6.7 From the day on which the customer is in default, the customer owes interest of 1.5% per month on the amount owed to Fynch, whereby part of a month is counted as a full month.
+In the event of non-compliance, late or incomplete fulfillment of obligations by the customer, the customer is obliged to reimburse Fynch for all costs that Fynch must incur in collecting the outstanding amounts, including invoices from lawyers and solicitors, both in and extrajudicial, whereby the extrajudicial costs are calculated according to the collection rate of the Dutch Bar Association with a minimum of € 125.

 7. Non-attributable shortcomings

-7.1 A non-attributable shortcoming is understood to mean any circumstance that is independent of Fynch’s will, of whatever nature.
-Even if this could already be foreseen at the time of the conclusion of the agreement, as a result of which Fynch cannot, not in a timely manner or not without, in Fynch’s opinion, disproportionately onerous extra effort and/or costs, as well as insofar as this does not already include mobilization, war, the danger of war, civil war, riot, strike, lock-out, transport difficulties, stagnation due to weather influences, fire, explosion and other serious disruptions in the business of Fynch or its supplier, or not, not timely or not properly complying by third parties required by Fynch for the implementation of the agreement, or on whom Fynch otherwise depends, fulfill their obligation to Fynch.
+7.1 A non-attributable shortcoming is understood to mean any circumstance independent of Fynch’s will, of whatever nature.
+Even if this could already be foreseen at the time of the conclusion of the agreement, as a result of which Fynch cannot comply, not in time or not without, in its opinion, disproportionately onerous extra effort and/or costs, as well as insofar as this does not already include mobilization, war, danger of war, civil war, riot, strike, lock-out, transport difficulties, stagnation due to weather influences, fire, explosion and other serious disturbances in the business of Fynch or its supplier, or the failure to comply, not timely or properly by third parties required by Fynch for the implementation. of the Agreement or on whom Fynch otherwise depends, fulfill their obligation to Fynch.
 This also applies to any information carrier to be used.

-7.2 In the event of a non-attributable shortcoming, Fynch has the right to suspend and/or dissolve the agreement in whole or in part by means of an oral or written notification to that effect (including telefax) to the customer without paying any compensation for whatever reason.
+7.2 In the event of a non-attributable shortcoming, Fynch has the right to suspend and/or dissolve the agreement in whole or in part by means of an oral or written notification to that effect (including fax) to the customer without paying any compensation for whatever reason. therefore be held.

-7.3 In the event of a non-attributable shortcoming on the side of Fynch, it will inform the customer of this.
+7.3 In the event of a non-attributable shortcoming on the part of Fynch, it will inform the customer of this.
 Fynch is not bound by any time limit for making this notice.

-7.4 The late, incorrect, or incomplete delivery of data or information by the supplier of the customer which Fynch processes in its services, is a non-attributable shortcoming on the side of Fynch and will never lead to claims by the customer against Fynch.
+7.4 Failure to provide data or information in a timely manner, correct or complete by the supplier of the customer, which Fynch processes in its services, is a non-attributable shortcoming on the part of Fynch and will never lead to claims by the customer against Fynch.

 8. Liability and Indemnification

-8.1 Fynch and the persons working on behalf of Fynch in the execution of the agreement can in no way be held liable by the customer for damage of any nature whatsoever, trading loss and other consequential damage and suffered by anyone whatsoever, arising from or related to goods or services supplied or made available by Fynch, unless such damage is due to intent or gross negligence attributable to Fynch.
+8.1 Fynch and the persons working on behalf of Fynch in the execution of the agreement can in no way be held liable by the customer for damage of any kind, trading loss and other consequential damage and suffered by anyone, arising from or in related to goods or services supplied or made available by Fynch, unless such damage is due to intent or gross negligence attributable to Fynch.

-8.2 The customer indemnifies Fynch and the persons referred to in the first paragraph against claims from third parties against which Fynch cannot invoke the present terms and conditions.
+8.2 The customer indemnifies Fynch and the persons referred to in the first paragraph against claims from third parties, against which Fynch cannot invoke the present conditions.

-8.3 Fynch is in no way liable for consequential damage resulting from the loss of files or data as a result of software of Fynch or third parties that does not function (properly).
+8.3 Fynch is in no way liable for consequential damage of the loss of files or data as a result of software of Fynch or third parties that does not function (properly).